 The connection between science, mathematics and art is an inevitable thing we need to mention if we wish to comment about various examples of tessellations in art, crafts, and architecture.
 Mathematicians, scientists, and artists govern their practices to help us better understand the world around us and reflect upon questions that direct our existence.
 The division between the intuition and hard, cold logic that most of us tend to think about if we think about art and science is often blurred and many artists have focused their artistic production following certain scientific and mathematical rules.
 The golden ratio in art is just one of various tools artists used to produce images that reflect the mysteries of the natural world or to produce the most pleasing image for the eye, and none of us can overlook the repetition, geometrical shapes, symmetry in some of the most celebrated works of art history or contemporary pieces today.

-The most renowned artist in history, presently still very much adored by mathematicians and the rest, whose production focused on the questions concerning the nature of visual perception, infinity, and patterns is M.C.
+The most renowned tessellation artist in history, presently still very much adored by mathematicians and the rest, whose production focused on the questions concerning the nature of visual perception, infinity, and patterns is M.C.
 Escher.
-His use of tessellations, the practice of using regular patterns that divide the plane, without his knowledge in mathematics and its principles beyond secondary school, fascinates still today.
+His use of tessellations in art pieces, the practice of using regular patterns that divide the plane, without his knowledge in mathematics and its principles beyond secondary school, fascinates still today.

 The 20th-century artist Maurits Cornelis Escher created some of the most memorable woodcuts, lithographs, mezzotints, and drawings inspired by the fictional investigation into the formal possibilities of perspective and the tiling of a plane using one or more geometrical shapes.
 His most famous quotes “ We adore chaos because we love to produce order “ and “ I believe that producing pictures, as I do, is almost solely a question of wanting so very much to do it well ” explain the passion he felt for balance, harmony, and perfection.
 His enormous production received recognition almost immediately by scientists and mathematicians, and the global art fame reached him when he was considered a pioneer of the psychedelic and trippy art of the hippy counterculture of the 1960’s.
 Yet, Escher felt that his art belongs to no movement, not even to Op Art or Illusion Art that almost all of us think about when we hear the artist’s name.

-The defining moment that pushed the artist forward for the creation of the art we most associate with his name was his trip to Granada, Spain and his visit to the Alhambra Palace.
-There, the artist carefully copied some of the geometrical tilings that covered the façade of the palace and from that moment, his production became less observational and more formally inventive.
+The defining moment that pushed the artist towards the creation of the art we most associate with his name was his trip to Granada, Spain and his visit to the Alhambra Palace.
+There, M. C. Escher carefully copied some of the geometrical tilings that covered the façade of the palace and from that moment, his production became less observational and more formally inventive.
 The exploration of patterns and the regular division of planes was the richest inspiration that the artist ever faced.

 His most celebrated pieces following the principles of tessellation explored the basic patterns, but the artist elaborated further, distorting the shapes and rendered them into animals, birds, and other figures.
 His elaborate interlocking designs relayed heavily on his love for the natural world that helped him to construct hexagonal grids moving far beyond the human world and into more of a phantasmagoric world of strange creatures that resemble lizards, insects, fish, and birds.
 Arranging his shapes across a flat plane in such a way that the spaces between them make other recognizable shapes is evident in most of Escher’s tessellations out of which the most notable ones are black and white images.
 In many of these images, the distinction between foreground and background is obliterated and the viewer can choose to see one or other set of shapes as foreground at will.
 The distortions which the artist produced obeyed the three, four, or six-fold symmetry of the underlying pattern and the effects were both startling and beautiful and in keeping with the tessellation rules.